FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 The deploy script will deploy to this live project (details below).

-> [!TIP]
->
-> In the patterns example app (coming soon) we show you how to set up an intermediate staging environment, together with continuous deployment (CD), which requires a bit more set-up and configuration.

 ## How the deploy works

 | **:brain: Design decision**                                                        |